 Even though hot tubs are incredibly basic, they do have some distinct differences that you need to know in order to properly look after your own hot tub maintenance and cleaning.
 The following information will come in handy when balancing chemistry, ordering replacement parts and when speaking to a hot tub professional:

 There are a few hot tub maintenance basics that should be performed daily as well as some tasks that you will carry out every week, month, every few months or yearly.
-Let's take a look at the following hot tub maintenance basics first:
+Let's take a look at the following hot tub maintenance basics first before going over the required hot tub balancing chemicals.

 Cleaning your hot tub can be broken down into two distinct categories.
 The first category is cleaning that you carry out when the tub is filled with water and can be done at any time.
 This can include skimming large debris, usually from the surface that has ended up in the tub when the cover was not in place.